 The site is updated twice a week, typically on Thursday nights and Sunday afternoons, or as news dictates.
-The site contains more than 20,000 free (and some paid) resources organized by beats on more than 125 searchable pages.
+The site contains thousands of free (and some fee-based) resources organized by beats on more than 150 searchable pages.

-History: Reilley launched the Toolbox as a page on his digital newswriting and reporting syllabus at Northwestern University in January 1996.
+History: Reilley launched the Toolbox as a page on a course syllabus at Northwestern University in January 1996.
 The site expanded into a full dot-com by 1998 and was sold to the American Press Institute in 2003.
 API hosted the site for five years before selling it to SPJ in early 2008.
 The site’s 9/11 resources were added to the Library of Congress’s 9/11 Terrorism Research section in 2004.

 Who we serve and what we do: As newsrooms and resources shrink, the Toolbox plays an important role in providing journalists, students, academics and others reliable resources for reporting on complex stories.
 The site was originally used by news librarians deep-researching issues.
 But as news libraries closed, more reporters and editors began using the site.

 Today, the Toolbox is a free resource for start-up newsrooms, freelancers, entrepreneurs, educators and student publications.
-Reporters new to a beat use the resources, organized much like a newsroom, to get up-to-speed on their coverage.
-Content is part of the public domain, and educators are encouraged to share Toolbox resources, videos, newsletters, etc. in class and in course materials.
+Reporters new to a beat use the pages, organized much like a newsroom, to get up-to-speed on their coverage and sourcing.
+Toolbox content has a Creative Commons license, and educators are encouraged to share Toolbox resources, videos, newsletters, etc. in class and in course materials.

 Over the years, the Toolbox has contributed to coverage of many important global stories, including:

 - Iraq war and the war on terror

 - Seven presidential elections and countless local elections